15 Best Things to Do in Bradenton (FL)

 Located on nearly 400 acres near the mouth of the Manatee River in Palmetto, Emerson Point Preserve is home to a variety of plant and animal species, as well as some ancient Native American archaeological sites that include the now famous Temple Mounds.

 The preserve includes a variety of natural trails that are open to bikers and walkers.
-From a few vantage points, it’s possible to see amazing views of the nearby Sunshine Skyway Bridge.
+From a few vantage points, I took in some amazing views of the nearby Sunshine Skyway Bridge.

 Most visitors stop at the visitor center near the ranger’s station before setting off on their own.
 There are picnic and seating areas, and places to launch canoes and kayaks.